codeandtheory/YCharts/README.md

     </div>
     </figure>

-6. **Combined Graph:**
+6. **Combined Chart:**

-   * Similar to line and bar graph we can combine both entities in one graph, just need  to initialize the line and bar plot data using the random generator extension and add styling related to individual component.
+   * Similar to line and bar chart we can combine both entities in one chart, just need  to initialize the line and bar plot data using the random generator extension and add styling related to individual component.

     ```
       val linePlotData = LinePlotData(